-- All students should obtain permission from the regular classroom teacher for a visit to the nurse's office.
-A pass will be required. - Special class teachers (Art, Music, PE, Library, etc.) will not send students to the nurse except in the case of injury or emergency.
+• All students should obtain permission from the regular classroom teacher for a visit to the nurse's office.
+A pass will be required.

 Guidance and Counseling

 The school provides a guidance and counseling program for students.
 The school's counselors are available to those students who require additional assistance.